 In particular, team model for completion training will not work on pull requests.
 This is by design in order to avoid creating team models for completions that use temporary commits that may get squashed once the pull request is completed, given that users would be unable to consume such models.
 For more information see Q. Error consuming or training team model due to unknown commit.

 Team models can only be trained and re-trained by the owner of the model.
-When no model has been trained for a repository, anyone can create a team model for that repository and become the model's owner.
 The owner can also delete the model from IntelliCode's services, see Delete your model.